 Graphene is a new 2d material that was discovered at the University of Manchester by 2 Professors in 2004.
 Since its discovery and Nobel Prize award, Manchester is now the City of Graphene where the National Graphene Institute and the new GEIC houses many researchers, state of the art lab equipment and facilities and commercial industry partners who have taken up residence at these innovation centres to realise the commercialisation of graphene.

 It’s no wonder Daniel chose to do his Phd in Material Science at the University of Manchester and made a beeline to work with this new and innovative material.

-While we were both eagerly awaiting the Duke of York’s arrival to showcase our inventions using graphene, Daniel said he was hesitant to apply for the Tech Nation Exceptional Talent endorsement because he felt the number of requirements were overwhelming.
+While we were both showcasing our inventions using graphene, Daniel said he was hesitant to apply for the Tech Nation Exceptional Talent endorsement because he felt the number of requirements were overwhelming.
 He also thought that this route was intended mostly for computer science and software engineers.

 In addition, he was so busy finalising his Phd thesis that he didn’t have much time to thoroughly consider the endorsement process.

 While I completely understand the amount of time it takes to prepare an endorsement application, Daniel’s main hesitation was because of all the criteria that an applicant must meet in order to be successful.

 I agree, upon a quick glance of the 20+ page guidelines produced by Tech Nation, it can seem overwhelming.
 However, when chatting to Daniel about his achievements during his studies at the University of Manchester and his tech projects, I reassured him that he appeared to meet most of the criteria and all he needed was time to read the guidelines properly and figure out which documents he should submit.

 With his Phd thesis looming, his mind was more focussed on completing that task so we agreed to have a further chat once he submitted his thesis.